kishoreyuvan/ember-key-navigation/README.md

 </EmberKeyNavigation>

 ```
-Here,`focusInDefault` argument used to focus the wrapper component.
+When no other Input field inside the `EmberKeyNavigation` component, the `focusInDefault` argument used to focus the wrapper component.
 The class `navigation-list-container` used as a container class for results.

 * Ember Key Navigation component with written by own nav item component instead of `keyNavigationItem` component.